virgisouza/Technophile/README.md

 ## Create Classes

+When inheriting methods from a parent prototype be sure to use the `extend` function.

 ### Phone

 The constructor should accept a single argument `phoneNumber`, and set a public variable `phoneNumber` to the value of that constructor argument.